amir20/dozzle/README.md

 this would then only allow you to view containers with a name starting with "foo".
 You can use other filters like `status` as well, please check the official docker [command line docs](https://docs.docker.com/engine/reference/commandline/ps/#filtering) for available filters.

+Dozzle supports very simple authentication out of the box with username and password.
+You should deploy using SSL to keep the credentials safe.

 #### Changing base URL

-dozzle by default mounts to "/".
+Dozzle by default mounts to "/".
 If you want to control the base path you can use the `--base` option.
 For example, if you want to mount at "/foobar", then you can override by using `--base /foobar`.
 See env variables below for using `DOZZLE_BASE` to change this.

     $ docker run --volume=/var/run/docker.sock:/var/run/docker.sock -p 8080:8080 amir20/dozzle:latest --base /foobar

-dozzle will be available at [http://localhost:8080/foobar/](http://localhost:8080/foobar/).
+Dozzle will be available at [http://localhost:8080/foobar/](http://localhost:8080/foobar/).

 #### Environment variables and configuration